 - Must work for a sponsoring contractor in the program

 - Must be willing to follow the Rules and Regulations and Standards governing the program

-State AND FEDERALLY Approved Apprenticeship Program
+State and Federally Approved Plumbing Apprenticeship Program

 California requires the use of apprentices on all local and state public works construction projects.